frankbejar/CP-Domain_Check/domain_assessment_report/readme.md

 4. **Pre-Acquisition Due Diligence**: Basic security assessment of acquisition targets
 5. **Post-Implementation Verification**: Confirming security controls were properly implemented

-## Customization

-### Adding Custom Checks

-You can extend the tool by modifying:

-1. `analyze_dns()` method to add new DNS checks
-2. `analyze_headers()` method to add new header-based checks
-3. The HTML template to customize the report appearance

-### Report Branding

-You can customize the report appearance by:

-1. Modifying the CSS in the HTML template
-2. Adding your company logo and information
-3. Adjusting the PDF rendering settings

 ## Limitations

 - This is a passive assessment tool and does not perform active security testing